 Learn from and contribute to the collective knowledge and experience base of state and national leaders to create opportunities for you and the profession.

-There are 3 types of members: full, affiliate, and student.
+There are 4 types of members: Full, Affiliate, Student and Behavior Technician.
 You should decide which status you fall under by reading the criteria for each status type below.
 You should then indicate your membership status on your application form.